Ingest: Large Language Model Agents Are Not Always Faithful Self-Evolvers

 Extractable Value

-2. [quick-win] Treat behavioral faithfulness as a missing quality criterion for distillation: a summary is not good just because it is concise or semantically plausible; it must preserve enough structure to steer later behavior.
+- Behavioral faithfulness as a missing quality criterion for distillation -- a summary is not good because it is concise or plausible; it must preserve enough structure to steer later behavior.
+This is the sharpest single takeaway for distillation: brevity-optimized condensation predictably strips behavioral utility. [quick-win]

-4. [experiment] Preserve both raw traces and condensed summaries in learning loops, then choose by task.
-The paper suggests compressed guidance is not a drop-in substitute for raw episodic detail; some tasks may need replayable traces while others can tolerate distillation.
+- Keep raw traces and condensed summaries separate, choose by task -- the paper suggests condensed guidance is not a drop-in substitute for replayable raw detail; some tasks need traces, others tolerate distillation, and knowledge-intensive tasks need neither.
+Operational warning for any KB learning loop that condenses by default. [experiment]

 Limitations (our opinion)

-The strongest result here is the raw-vs-condensed asymmetry; the strongest narrative result is the three-cause explanation, and those are not equally well supported.
-The paper does not test many alternate condensation strategies designed explicitly for behavioral actionability, so its conclusion is best read as “current summary forms often fail” rather than “compression as such fails.”
-The benchmark mix is also tilted toward research environments and knowledge-intensive QA, which matters because the task-dependence story partly reduces to “the model already knows enough”; that may transfer unevenly to software, KB curation, or other domains where pretrained priors are weaker and raw traces are costlier to carry.
-The internal-bias evidence relies on attribution analysis, which is suggestive rather than definitive, and the task-dependence section narrows to a small set of additional QA benchmarks under specific model/framework conditions.
+This is editorial judgment.
+The strongest result is the raw-vs-condensed asymmetry; the strongest narrative is the three-cause explanation, and those are not equally well supported.
+The paper does not test condensation strategies designed explicitly for behavioral actionability, so the honest reading is "current summary forms often fail," not "compression as such fails" — a distinction the distillation note should preserve rather than overclaim.
+The benchmark mix tilts toward research environments and knowledge-intensive QA, which matters because the task-dependence cause partly reduces to "the model already knows enough"; that may transfer unevenly to software engineering or KB curation, where pretrained priors are weaker and raw traces costlier to carry.
+The internal-bias evidence rests on Integrated Gradients attribution, which is suggestive rather than definitive (attribution methods are notoriously sensitive to baselines), and the IG analysis runs on a single open-weight family (Qwen3), so the v3 expansion to 13 backbones strengthens the behavioral asymmetry but not the mechanistic claim.
 Finally, the paper measures whether memory is used, not whether it is good: an unfaithful summary can still raise scores, and a faithful memory can still be wrong.
-In KB terms, this is a missing complement to the verification/oracle notes — faithfulness is a necessary test for memory quality, not a sufficient one.
+In KB terms this is a necessary but not sufficient complement to the verification/oracle notes — faithfulness checks that a memory is operative, not that it is correct.